pah235/Product-Delivery-Analysis/README.md

 An interactive map visualizes shipment volume by state, helping stakeholders identify key regions in the logistics network.

-The dashboard supports flexible data exploration with filters by order date, delivery status, and locations, empowering timely and informed decision-making.
+The report supports flexible data exploration with filters by order date, delivery status, and locations, empowering timely and informed decision-making.

 ---